creativescala/creative-scala/src/pages/programs/names.md

 Example.hi
 ```

-We say that a name is *visible* in the places where is can be used without qualification, and we call the places where a name is visible its *scope*.
+We say that a name is *visible* in the places where it can be used without qualification, and we call the places where a name is visible its *scope*.
 So using our fancy-pants new terminology, `hi` is not visible outside of `Example`, or alternatively `hi` is not in scope outside of `Example`.

 How do we work out the scope of a name?
-The rule is faily simple: a name is visible from the point it is declared to the end of the nearest enclosing braces (braces are `{` and `}`).
+The rule is fairly simple: a name is visible from the point it is declared to the end of the nearest enclosing braces (braces are `{` and `}`).
 In the example above `hi` is enclosed by the braces of `Example` and so is visible there.
 It's not visible elsewhere.